Rates of multi-partite entanglement transformations and applications in quantum networks: Proof of Theorem

 where $X$ denotes a subset of all the Bobs.
+When there is no ambiguity, we will denote $m^{\psi,\phi}$ simply by $m$.

 In the first step of the proof we will consider all possible ways to merge Bobs' parts of the state $B_{i}$ with Alice.
-Since in the scenario considered here we have three Bobs, there are six different ways to achieve this, depending on the order of the Bobs in the merging procedure.
-In the following, we will consider entanglement triples $(E_{1},E_{2},E_{3})$, where $E_{i}$ denotes the amount of entanglement shared between Alice and $i$-th Bob after the merging procedure.
-The aforementioned six merging procedures give rise to the six triples
+Since in the scenario considered here we have $N$ Bobs, there are $N!$ different ways to achieve this, depending on the order of the Bobs in the merging procedure.
+We will first consider entanglement $N$-tuple $(E_{1},\dots ,E_{N})$, where $E_{i}$ denotes the amount of entanglement shared between Alice and $i$-th Bob after the merging procedure.
+For example, taking $N=4$, merging first $B_1$, then $B_2$, then $B_3$ and finally $B_4$ to Alice will achieve the $4$-tuple:

-We note that some of these rates can be negative, implying that entanglement is consumed in this case.
-This entanglement is then provided by the catalyst state $\Psi$ \alex{in Eq.~(\ref{eq:Rcat})}.

-In the next step we will use the time-sharing technique, which implies that any convex combination of the above six entanglement triples also leads to an achievable entanglement triple.
-As we will show in the following, in this way it is indeed possible to obtain a triple $(E_{1},E_{2},E_{3})$ which fulfills Eq.~(\ref{eq:C-bound2}).
-In the following, we will denote the $i$-th element in the $j$-th line of Eq.~(\ref{eq:extreme}) by $E_{i}^{j}$.
-It is now crucial to note that the third elements in each line $E_{3}^{j}$ fulfill This can be proven by using strong subadditivity of the von Neumann entropy, see Appendix~\ref{sec:ProofOrder} for more details.
-Moreover, it holds that